Enforcing Convergence in Sensitivity-based Distributed Programming via Transformed Primal-Dual Updates: Introduction

 \section{Introduction}

-Large-scale nonlinear optimization problems arise in a wide range of applications, including statistical learning with high-dimensional data or features~\cite{Boyd}, economical optimization problems~\cite{Woolridge}, electrical power systems~\cite{Molzahn}, and distributed nonlinear predictive control (DMPC)~\cite{Christofides}.
+Large-scale nonlinear programs (NLP) arise in a wide range of applications, including statistical learning with high-dimensional data or features~\cite{Boyd}, economical optimization problems~\cite{Woolridge}, electrical power systems~\cite{Molzahn}, and distributed nonlinear model predictive control (DMPC)~\cite{Christofides}.
 These problems often feature separable objectives and structured couplings, which distributed optimization techniques can exploit by decomposing the global problem into smaller, parallelizable subproblems.
 This enables local computation with limited communication, offering significant advantages over centralized methods in terms of scalability, flexibility, and robustness.

-Therefore, a wide range of distributed algorithms have been developed.
-Popular approaches for constrained, convex problems include distributed projected gradient descent~\cite{Xi}, dual decomposition \cite{Everett}, distributed non-smooth Newton methods~\cite{Frasch} or the alternating direction method of multipliers~(ADMM)~\cite{Boyd}.
-However, a large share of relevant applications requires to solve non-convex problems for which the algorithms mentioned above might diverge or only find a suboptimal solution in terms of a non-vanishing duality gap.

-Consequently, research has shifted towards distributed non-convex optimization techniques.
-A straightforward approach is to distribute the internal operations of standard nonlinear programming methods such as sequential quadratic programming (SQP), interior point methods (IPM) or augmented Lagrangian schemes.
-Examples include using ADMM to solve the quadratic programs (QP) arising in SQP \cite{Stomberg}, distributing the Newton step in IPMs via ADMM \cite{Engelmann3} or exploiting the locally convex structure of augmented Lagrangian functions to apply dual decomposition \cite{Bertsekas3} or distributed proximal minimization techniques \cite{Hong}.
-The augmented Lagrangian alternating direction inexact Newton (ALADIN) method aims at combining SQP and ADMM and is a well-established approach for non-convex problems \cite{Houska}, but relies on a central coordination step which may jeopardize scalability.
-This issue can be addressed with a bi-level scheme by distributing the coordination step using methods such as ADMM~\cite{Engelmann}.

-These algorithms often rely on a generalized consensus formulation~\cite{Boyd}, where additional optimization variables are introduced for shared components for which consistency is enforced via consensus constraints.
-Then, the dual formulation of the problem is used to solve the problem in distributed fashion.
-In contrast, primal decomposition methods iterate directly on the shared variables, avoiding the need for strong duality and resulting in smaller subproblem dimensions.
-Next to Jacobi iterations \cite{Doan} and forward-backward splitting \cite{Tang}, sensitivity-based distributed programming (SBDP) has recently become a promising alternative.
-Prior work demonstrates its effectiveness in linear-quadratic settings~\cite{Scheu,Schneider2,Schneider3}, for optimal control \cite{Pierer3}, general NLPs \cite{Pierer} or real-time DMPC~\cite{Pierer2}.
-However, existing convergence results for SBDP depend on the coupling structure and require a generalized diagonal dominance (GDD) condition \cite{Scheu,Schneider2,Pierer} or a sufficiently short prediction horizon~\cite{Pierer3,Pierer}.